iar/wwlln_homepage/README.txt

+WWLLN Website

+Content in .htm files are reproduced elsewhere with the  <!--#include file="" --> command.
+In these cases edit the .htm file directly instead of the actual shtml file.

+.html files are used to redirect to the corresponding .shtml.
+The .shtml allows for in line scripts such as the include command above.

+Base HTML5 Template created by:

 Halcyonic 3.1 by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)